apache/druid/docs/content/configuration/index.md

 ###### Equal Distribution

-Tasks are assigned to the middleManager with the most spare capacity at the time the task begins running.
+Tasks are assigned to the middleManager with the most free slots at the time the task begins running.
 This is useful if you want work evenly distributed across your middleManagers.

 |Property|Description|Default|
 |--------|-----------|-------|